hmdmhmd/reza.re/_posts/2014-04-21-ruby-on-rails-on-mac-os-x-10-dot-9.md

     $ lunchy start postgres

-By default the postgresql user is your current OS X username with no password.
+By default the PostgreSQL user is your current OS X username with no password.

 # Final Step
 Let's create our first Rails application.